 Where I stand: Agricultural producers have faced tough economic times over the last several years.
 Commodity prices are down, input costs are up.
 Farmers and ranchers have weathered trade wars, volatile weather and a global pandemic.

 How do we help our producers overcome these difficult times?

 A top priority must be to open more markets in which they can sell their commodities.
 When it comes to agriculture, for every five customers we have in the U.S., 95 customers exist outside our country.
 We have to give our farmers and ranchers the opportunity to reach them.

-We must also ensure that the improvements and reforms included in the current farm bill are properly implemented.
-These important risk management tools allow Arkansas’s family farms to compete in a high-risk, heavily subsidized global marketplace.
+Along with increasing trade, we have to make certain that farmers and ranchers have the proper tools and assistance to be successful.
+That is why the Senate has to ensure that the improvements and reforms included in the current farm bill are properly implemented, while working to build on these policies with the 2023 Farm Bill.
+These important risk management tools allow our family farms to compete in a high-risk, heavily subsidized global marketplace.

 There are a number of additional issues within the Agriculture Committee’s portfolio that are vital to Arkansas’s future, including smart nutrition policies that help fight hunger and important rural development initiatives, including broadband expansion.
 These will remain priorities for me as we continue our efforts to improve the quality of life in the Natural State.

 What I’ve Done: I am honored to serve as the Ranking Member of the Senate Agriculture, Nutrition and Forestry Committee this session of Congress.
 This leadership position gives me a unique opportunity to shape the debates over how to address the many challenges facing our agricultural producers, modernize our nutrition programs and pursue policies that help rural America thrive, while continuing to work in a bipartisan manner to author, champion and get provisions critical to providing certainty and flexibility to agricultural producers signed into law.